 This installs all necessary development dependencies, including those for running tests and building documentation.

-The code making up kikuchipy is formatted closely following the Style Guide for
+The code making up kikuchipy is formatted closely following the Style Guide for Python

-Python Code with The Black Code
+Code with The Black Code style.
+We

 use pre-commit to run

-black automatically prior
+black automatically prior to each

-to each local commit.
+local commit.
 Please install it in your environment:

 $ pre-commit install

-Next time you commit some code, your code will be formatted inplace according to our black configuration.
+Next time you commit some code, your code will be formatted inplace according to

 Comment lines should preferably be limited to 72 characters.

-Package imports should be structured into three blocks with blank lines between
+Package imports should be structured into three blocks with blank lines between them

-them (descending order): standard library (like
+(descending order): standard library (like

-party packages (like
+typing), third party packages

 hyperspy) and finally kikuchipy imports.

-$ git checkout master -b your-awesome-feature-name
+$ git checkout develop -b your-awesome-feature-name upstream/develop

 When you’ve made some changes you can view them with: